dwyl/learn-amazon-web-services/README.md

 ## RDS

-This guide will show you how to set up a Postgresql instance on AWS RDS, but should mostly apply to all the engines available on RDS.
+This guide will show you how to set up a Postgresql instance on AWS RDS, either standard, or [Aurora](https://aws.amazon.com/rds/aurora/), but should mostly apply to all the engines available on RDS.

 Go to Services > RDS.
 If you haven't used RDS yet, click on `Get Started`, if you have, scroll down to the `Create Instance` box and select `Launch a DB Instance`.